UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/developing/setup.rst

         $ docker start <container name>
         $ docker attach <container name>

-For a very basic tutorial on Docker and how to use it, check out the docker docs and their tutorials `here <https://docs.docker.com/engine/getstarted/step_three/#step-2-run-the-whalesay-image>`__.
+For a very basic tutorial on Docker and how to use it, check out the Docker docs and tutorials `here <https://docs.docker.com/engine/getstarted/step_three/#step-2-run-the-whalesay-image>`__.
 There are a lot of helpful tutorials and information there.